- Schools & Networks

 The theme of this year's Teacher-Powered Schools National Conference is 2020 Teacher-Powered Odyssey: Rethinking Power in Education.
 Join us October 19–29, 2020, to explore how teachers in vastly different schools across the country are using shared leadership and collaborative decision making to design and run student-centered schools.

 - Share and grow together with local and national networking

 - Learn from practitioners in powerful breakout sessions for schools in all stages

 - Experience virtual school tours and discussion groups led by these schools' teacher teams

-Register between now and October 1 for regular the registration rate!
-We have individual and group rates available.
+Register between now and October 1 for regular the registration rate of $50 per participant!
+We have discounted group rates available on Eventbrite.